atsushieno/mugene-ng/docs/design/TECHNICAL_CHOICES.md

 # Technical choices that I made into mugene

-## Why MML?
+## Why MML

 MML is an encient way to compose music that was popular in 20th century.
 In 21st. century we typically use DAWs, but some people (e.g. @atsushieno) still prefer using MML.

-It is mostly because text files are handy, but in 21st. century we have other choices like Live Coding languages, so probably I should put more rationale on the language.
+It is mostly because text files are handy, but in 21st. century we have other choices like Live Coding languages, so probably I should put more rationale on the language in the following sections.

 Also, MML is not a specific syntax with solid definition.
 Every MML compiler has its own language with own principles (historically it is due to output music binary target).
-While mugene's target format is very common Standard Midi File, it is not exceptional here.
+While mugene's target format is very common Standard Midi File, it is not exceptional here, and I made some design choices over various possibilities that are probably worth documenting.

 ## MML syntax characteristics, or "peculiarity"